Anderson-Shin/anderson-shin.github.io/_statistics/Random Variable 4.md

 permalink: /statistics/random-variables-part4/
 excerpt: "The fourth post in our series on random variables.
 We explore two of the most fundamental concepts for summarizing distributions: Expectation (the average outcome) and Variance (the measure of spread or risk)."
 date: 2025-08-15
-# This line enables math rendering in many Jekyll themes
 use_math: true
 tags:
   - Expectation